You are here

 The company typically requires customers to deposit around US$1.2 million in fiat to take out US$1 million of crypto.
 It charges an annual rate of between 10 per cent and 12 per cent to borrow bitcoin, for example.

-Companies that accept cryptocurrencies as collateral for cash loans usually demand much larger buffers to ensure they don't get burned by falling prices.
+Bitcoin has slumped more than 70 per cent since the start of last year.
+Companies that accept the cryptocurrency or its competitors as collateral for cash loans usually demand much larger buffers to ensure they don't get burned by falling prices.
 New York-based BlockFi typically requires customers deposit US$10,000 of digital coins to take out US$5,000 in fiat, said CEO Zac Prince.

 When collateral drops in value, customers face margin calls, often starting with a warning that their holdings may be sold off soon.
 At BlockFi, margin calls are triggered if the price of the crypto collateral falls by 35 to 60 per cent from the time the loan was granted.
 About 20 per cent of the startups' loans faced margin calls last year, Mr Prince said.
 Many more borrowers added collateral when warned, he said.

-"We've never had a loss of principal," he said.
+"We've never had a loss of principal," Mr Prince said.
 "It's a low-risk type of lending, assuming you are able to manage that liquidity and track the volatility."
 The company's interest rates start at 7.9 per cent.

 But most lending businesses - including Salt - say they are prospering and planning to expand their product offerings.